Chart Color Schemes

 Employment

-Wandana Heights has a well-educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.5%, with an estimated employment growth of 2.1% over the past year, according to AreaSearch aggregation of statistical area data.
+Wandana Heights has a well-educated workforce with essential services sectors well represented.
+The unemployment rate is 1.3% and there has been relative employment stability over the past year based on AreaSearch aggregation of statistical area data.

-As of June 2025, 1,336 residents are employed, and the unemployment rate is 2.3% lower than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Wandana Heights is 69.5%, compared to Rest of Vic.'s 57.4%.
+As of September 2025, 1,333 residents are employed while the unemployment rate is 2.4% below Rest of Vic.'s rate of 3.8%.
+Workforce participation is higher at 69.5%, compared to Rest of Vic.'s 57.4%.
 Leading employment industries include health care & social assistance, retail trade, and education & training.
-Notably, professional & technical services have employment levels at 1.8 times the regional average.
+Professional & technical services have notable concentration with employment levels at 1.8 times the regional average.

 Frequently Asked Questions - Employment